 Loved staying in this cute little bungalow!
 Do you prefer to relax or explore when on holidays?
 I mostly like to explore, with a day or two or relaxing! ☀️ @pertiwibisma1 • • • • • • • #ubudbali #ubudlife #ubud #bali #baliindonesia #balitravel #bungalow #travelblogger #travelblog #relaxtravel #tropicalvacation #vacayvibes #vacaymode #budgettravel #budgettraveler #dossier #dossierblog

 Bali is definitely a place I’d come back to!
 On a return visit, I would definitely like to spend more time on one of the islands.
 If you have any questions about where to stay in Bali or anything else, let me know in the comments and I’ll do my best to answer them.
-Don’t forget to check out my shopping guide to Bali – there’s so many pretty to be found!
+Don’t forget to check out my shopping guide to Bali – there’s so many pretty things to be found!